Real Moms Real Stories

 “The best thing about Gilead House is the support and information that they provide.”

 Since moving to Gilead House nearly 2 years ago, her life has changed dramatically.
 She has grown personally and professionally and has become a better mom.
 She is stable for the first time in years and building a solid future for her two girls.

 Through Gilead House's Life Skills training and a positive mentor, Elizabeth, has gained confidence and is better able to navigate the challenges of everyday life.
 With the encouragement and support of her mentor and staff, she has changed jobs, increased her wages, and empowered herself.

 Kendra is not a stranger to the debilitating effects of homelessness.
 Since her daughter was born, she has bounced around from place to place, estranged from family, struggling to find a place to call home.
 Last year she moved to Marin County to live with a friend and when that relationship failed, she had no place to turn.
 Even with two part-time jobs, it was impossible to afford rent, pay for childcare, and feed her family.

 "Before I came to Gilead House, I didn't believe that someone would hire me for a better job."

 When Kendra came to Gilead House she was stressed out, struggling to find housing, and unable to get “things together on her own.”
-Having a stable place to live gave her hope, peace of mind, and opportunity to receive help.
-Along with her mentor and staff, she developed a plan for a higher paying job and changed the course of her professional life.
+Having a stable place to live gave her hope, peace of mind, and the opportunity to receive help.
+Along with her mentor and staff, she developed a plan for a higher-paying job and changed the course of her professional life.